 Algorithm 5 describes a parallel variant of Algorithm 4 based on the dependence structure.
-On each round the parallel algorithm applies ReplaceBoundary(t_o , f, t, min(E(t)) to all faces that satisfy the conditions of Lemma 4.2-t and t_o are present, and min(E(t)) < min($E(t_o)$).
+On each round the parallel algorithm applies ReplaceBoundary( $t_o$ , f, t, $\min(E(t))$ to all faces that satisfy the conditions of Lemma 4.2-t and $t_o$ are present, and $\min(E(t)) < \min(E(t_o))$ .
+We assume points are indexed by their insertion order, such that $\min(E(t))$ returns the earliest point and comparing two indices compares their insertion order.
 The subroutine ReplaceBoundary is unchanged.
 Because of Lemma 4.2, the parallel variant will make exactly the same calls to ReplaceBoundary as the sequential variant, just in a different order.
 We note that since the triangles for a given point can be added on different rounds, the triangulation is not necessarily self consistent after each round.
 Importantly, a face might only have one adjacent triangle.
 In that case the face cannot proceed until it receives the second triangle (or is the boundary of the DT).
 Also the faces of a triangle can be detached on different rounds.
 This does not affect the algorithm-once all boundary faces of a point have been replaced, the old interior will be fully detached from the new triangulation.

-To implement the algorithm one can maintain three data structures: (1) the set of triangles that have been created, each with the set of points that encroach on it, (2) a hash-map that maps faces to their up to two neighboring triangles, and (3) the set of faces that satisfy the condition on line Line 5, which we refer to as the active faces.
-The hash-map is indexed on the d corners of a face in some canonical order.
+To implement the algorithm one can maintain three data structures: (1) the set of triangles that have been created, each with the set of points that encroach on it, (2) a hashmap that maps faces to their up to two neighboring triangles, and (3) the set of faces that satisfy the condition on line Line 6, which we refer to as the active faces.
+The hashmap is indexed on the d corners of a face in some canonical order.
 Each round goes over all the active faces in parallel, and runs ReplaceBoundary.
 This involves first looking up the neighboring triangles, running the Incircle tests across their points in parallel, and filtering out the ones that return true.
 The algorithm also finds the minimum indexed such point.
-Then the new triangle is added to the triangle set, the d+1 faces of the new triangle are updated in the hash-map (some might be new), and the subset of them that satisfy Line 5 are added to the set of active faces.
+Then the new triangle is added to the triangle set, the d+1 faces of the new triangle are updated in the hashmap (some might be new), and the subset of them that satisfy Line 6 are added to the set of active faces.

 Most steps are easily parallelizable.
 Applying and filtering on the InCircle tests, and allocating the new active faces for each ReplaceBoundary, can use processor allocation and compaction.
 This can be done approximately-i.e., into a constant factor larger set of locations.
-On the CRCW PRAM the approximate version can be be implemented work efficiently in $O(\log^ n)$ depth whp [44].
-On the CRCW PRAM the hash table operations and the minimum can also can be done work efficiently in $O(\log^ n)$ depth whp [44, 52].
+On the CRCW PRAM the approximate version can be be implemented work efficiently in $O(\log^ n)$ depth whp [35].
+On the CRCW PRAM the hash table operations and the minimum can also can be done work efficiently in $O(\log^ n)$ depth whp [35, 43].

 THEOREM 4.4.
-PARINCREMENTALDT (Algorithm 5) runs in $O(\log n \log^ n)$ depth whp, and with work $O(n \log n + n^{\lceil d/2 \rceil})$ in expectation, on the CRCW PRAM.
+PARINCREMENTALDT (Algorithm 5) runs in $O(d \log n \log^ n)$ depth whp, and with work $O(n \log n + n^{\lceil d/2 \rceil})$ in expectation, on the CRCW PRAM.

 PROOF.
 The number of rounds of ParincrementalDT is $D(G_T(V))$ since the iteration dependence graph is defined by the dependences in the algorithm.
 Each round has depth $O(\log^ n)$ whp as described above, so the overall depth is as stated.
-The work of the algorithm is the same as the sequential work [21] since the calls to ReplaceBoundary are the same, and all steps are work-efficient.
-We assume d is constant.
+The work of the algorithm is the same as the sequential work [13] since the calls to ReplaceBoundary are the same, and all steps are work-efficient.